Laxminarayan Payodhi

-Laxminarayan Payodhi (born 1957) is an Indian poet, storywriter, novelist, playwright, critic, editor, and researcher.
+Laxminarayan Payodhi (born 1957) is an Indian poet, story writer, novelist, playwright, critic, editor, and researcher known for his multifaceted contributions to Hindi literature.

 Personal life and education

-Laxminarayan Payodhi was born on 23 March 1957 in the village of Ankisa Mal in Maharashtra and grew up in Bhopalpatnam (Bijapur district), Chhattisgarh.
-He was born in a Telugu speaking family.
-Though a student of Hindi, Payodhi took interest in various Vedas and epics.
-He became an authority on languages: Telugu and Hindi.
-He is popular by his pen name Payodhi, which means "sea of milk".

-Payodhi is educated in the Hindi medium.
-His early education was in Bhopalpattnam, before the government sent him to other institutes for further studies.
-Thereon, he moved to Jagdalpur and then to Raipur for his graduation and for his master's degree in Hindi literature and sociology, from Ravishankar University.
-Growing up, he took inspiration from personalities like Ramakrishna Paramhansa, Suryakant Tripathi 'Nirala', Swami Vivekananda and Adishankaracharya.
-He married his wife Bhagyarekha.
-Living in Bhopal from last 25 years, he set various examples by contributing a lot to tribes of Madhya Pradesh.
+Laxminarayan Payodhi was born on March 23, 1957, in the village of Ankisa, Maharashtra, and spent his formative years in Bhopalpatnam, Chhattisgarh.
+Hailing from a Telugu-speaking family, Payodhi, despite being a Hindi student, developed a profound interest in various Vedas and epics, becoming an authority in both Telugu and Hindi languages.
+His educational journey, marked by a focus on Hindi literature and sociology, led him from Bhopalpattnam to Jagdalpur and Raipur.
+Throughout his upbringing, he drew inspiration from luminaries such as Ramakrishna Paramhansa, Suryakant Tripathi 'Nirala', Swami Vivekananda, and Adi shankaracharya.
+Currently living in Bhopal for the past 35 years, he has been actively involved in contributing to the welfare of tribes in Madhya Pradesh.

 Career

 Payodhi is a poet of modern Hindi.
 He started publishing his books of poems in Hindi and is best known for his early work Somaru, which was a bestseller and has been published three times (1992, 1997, 2005).
-His work spanned other fields of Hindi literature as a storywriter, novelist, playwright, critic, and editor.
-He was editor of the magazine Samajh Jharokha for tribal children.
+His work spanned other fields of Hindi literature as a story writer, novelist, playwright, critic, and editor.
+He was an editor of the magazine Samajh Jharokha for tribal children.
 He has done research on tribal languages, lifestyle and culture, promoting preferment for the tribes of Madhya Pradesh.